 Choose-Your-Own-Adventure Learning

-• Families have different needs, so we offer flexible ways to be a part of NCS:
+Families have different needs, so we offer flexible ways to be a part of Nikolaevsk Charter School (NCS):

 1. Full-Time, In-Person School